A guide to Las Vegas dayclubs and water parks

 Sahara

-Azilo Ultra Pool is open 10 a.m.-5 p.m.
-Monday through Thursday and noon-5 p.m.
-Friday through Sunday (9 a.m.-9 p.m. on St. Patrick’s Day).
+Azilo Ultra Pool is open 10 a.m.-5 p.m. daily (9 a.m.-9 p.m. on St. Patrick’s Day), with DJs spinning noon-5 p.m.
 DJ Stephi K spins Fridays, with DJ Sara on Saturdays and DJ SupaJames on Sundays.
 No cover. azilolasvegas.com

 The Venetian